microbus-io/fabric/docs/tech/envars.md

 # Environment Variables

-Several environment variables are used to initialize `Microbus` microservices.
+The `Microbus` framework uses environment variables for various purposes:

+* Initializing the connection to NATS
+* Identifying the deployment environment (`PROD`, `LAB`, `LOCAL`)
+* Designating a plane of communication

 ## NATS Connection

-Before [connecting to NATS](./natsconnection.md), a microservice can't communicate and therefore can't reach the configurator microservice to fetch its config values.
-Customizing the NATS connection itself is therefore not possible using the standard configuration pattern and is done instead with environment variables: `MICROBUS_NATS`, `MICROBUS_NATS_USER`, `MICROBUS_NATS_PASSWORD` and `MICROBUS_NATS_TOKEN`.
+Before connecting to NATS, a microservice can't communicate with other microservices and therefore it can't reach the configurator microservice to fetch the values of its config properties.
+Connecting to NATS therefore must precede configuration which means that initializing the NATS connection itself can't be done using the standard configuration pattern.
+Instead, the [NATS connection is initialized using environment variables](./natsconnection.md): `MICROBUS_NATS`, `MICROBUS_NATS_USER`, `MICROBUS_NATS_PASSWORD` and `MICROBUS_NATS_TOKEN`.

 ## Deployment